 To update CICS definitions, identify a result set that contains CICS Definition resource table records in the RESULT option.
 Then use the MODIFY option to specify the changes to be made to the definitions.
-MODIFY accepts a modification expression, as described in "Modifying resource attributes" on page 40.
+MODIFY accepts a modification expression, as described in "Modifying resource attributes" on page 39.

-The CHANGETIME and CREATETIME attributes
+The CHANGEAGENT, CHANGEAGREL, CHANGETIME, CHANGEUSRID, and CREATETIME attributes

-When you work with existing CICSPlex SM or CICS definitions, keep in mind that the first 8 bytes of each record contain an attribute called CHANGETIME, which reflects the date and time at which the record was last modified.
-CICS Definition records also include a CREATETIME attribute, which is the date and time at which the definition was created.
+When you work with existing CICSPlex SM or CICS definitions, keep in mind that the first 8 bytes of each record contain an attribute called CHANGETIME, reflects the date and time when the record was last modified.
+CICS Definition records also include a CREATETIME attribute, which is the date and time the definition was created.